rythrojaofficial/axis45/workouts/tuesday-tricking-exercise.md

 - try to get ahead of the troops, anticipating where they may fall into certain traps

 #### Try first
-- have everyone try out more complicated exercises for the first time BEFORE doing it all out.
-It will save you and them a lot of headache and embarrassment
+- have people try out more complicated exercises for the first time BEFORE doing it all out.
+It will save you and them a lot of headache and embarrassment for all parties
-- althought it takes time, especially in a circuit, make sure it's done appropriately before sending them to do a round of it themselves.
+- although it takes time, especially in a circuit, make sure it's done appropriately before sending them to do a round of it themselves.

 #### Check for understanding
 - check in often that the crew understands